fazleh2010/Journal-Paper/README.md

 # Multilingual Question Answering over Linked Data building on a model of the lexicon-ontology interface
 The approach builds on a declarative model of the lexicon ontology interface, OntoLex lemon, which enables the specification of the meaning of lexical entries with respect to the vocabulary of a particular dataset.
 From such a lexicon, in our approach, a QA grammar is automatically generated that can be used to parse questions into SPARQL queries.
 It is shown that this approach outperforms current QA approaches on the QALD benchmarks.

+Furthermore, we demonstrate the extensibility of the approach to different languages by adapting it to German, Italian, and Spanish.
+We evaluate the approach with respect to the QALD benchmarks on five editions (i.e., QALD-8, QALD-7, QALD-6, QALD-5, and QALD-3) and show that our approach outperforms the state-of-the-art on all these datasets in an incremental evaluation mode in which additional lexical entries for test data are added.

 # Resource and software description

 ### Resource: lexicon and grammar